hiclick/hiclick.github.com/fav/photo/docs/vector-drawing-techniques.md

-# 修图 - Vector drawing techniques
+# 修图 - Vector Drawing Techniques

 Adobe Photoshop CS6 Classroom in a Book